lundgrea/MakeupBox/README.md

 # TAKEUP

-TAKEUP is an introductory makeup application designed for men.
+TAKEUP is an introductory makeup tool designed for men interested in exploring the wide world of cosmetics.
+The application allows visitors to provide their specific curiosities and preferences serving up product data related to these interests.
+Reducing the noise TAKEUP displays a limited number of search results within an easy to navigate guided user interface.

+Conceived, planned, built and tested individually over the course of

 ## Technologies Utilized
  - React